marchewadm/portfolio/content/selected-works/recommendation-system.md

 I downloaded the MovieLens dataset, which contained various information about movies, such as titles, genres, user ratings, tags used to search for a particular movie, and so on.
 Then I started creating the first repository in this project, which deals solely with the model.
 I know what the structure of a typical web application should look like, but I didn't know what the folder structure of an application that processes this data from the dataset, trains, and predicts could look like - for this purpose, I used the directory structure proposed by :prose-a{text="Cookiecutter Data Science" title="Open the Cookiecutter Data Science website in a new tab" target="_blank" href="https://cookiecutter-data-science.drivendata.org/#directory-structure"}.

 My first step was exploring the data in Jupyter Notebook, creating charts to understand it better.
 Then I cleaned the data, removing unnecessary information.
-I combined tags for each movie - for example, if a movie had tags like "funny" and "animation", they would be merged into a single string "funny animation" in a new tags column.
+I combined tags for each movie - for example, if a movie had tags like **funny** and **animation**, they would be merged into a single string **funny animation** in a new tags column.
 Next, I merged grouped tags with TMDB IDs, added rating statistics (average rating and rating counts), weighted genres to reflect their importance in text-based similarity, and finally created movie profiles - a single textual representation per movie combining title, weighted genres and tags.

 ## Feature Engineering and Similarity

 Using these movie profiles, I applied TF-IDF vectorization and cosine similarity to numerically represent movies and measure similarity.

+::code-block
 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer